Breeding, Nutrition

 Feed 1 ml of this formula to tiny breeds and kittens, even on day one, to give them a boost and get them nursing aggressively.
 Many people who raise tiny dog breeds, give this formula twice a day, first thing in morning to get their energy up and again last thing in the evening so they do not have to worry about low calories while sleeping.
 This formula helps prevent hypoglycemia from occurring through the night.

 This formula is also helpful for weaned puppies or puppies recovering that are a little thin.
-For these puppies, I like to add 5 ml of Doc Roy’s® B Strong to give these puppies extra B vitamins and iron.
+For these puppies, I like to add 5 ml of Breeder’s Edge® B Strong to give these puppies extra B vitamins and iron.
 B Strong helps to increase their appetite and red blood count production.
 Serve this mix to these puppies several times a day and you will notice an improved appetite and weight gain.

 The tiny dog demands special care and attention to thrive.
 By providing enough nutrients, you can consistently raise healthy dogs and make sure they’ll provide someone with a new best friend!